 Every computer connected to the internet has its own IP (Internet Protocol) address.
 This unique identification number acts like a street address to tell incoming data where to reach you.
 It also provides outgoing data with a “return” address so that you can receive a response.

 A proxy server is a gateway between you and the internet.
-When you navigate the internet, your browser typically connects you directly to the website you are visiting.
-A proxy works as an intermediary and connects with the website on your behalf.
-It carries your request to the web server and brings back the response to you so that you can view the page in your browser.
+When you navigate the web, your browser typically connects you directly to the website you are visiting.
+A proxy works as an intermediary, carrying your request to the web server and bringing back the response so you can view the page in your browser.

-A proxy server also has its own IP address.
-As the proxy stands between you and the web server, only the proxy’s IP address is visible online, while yours isn’t.
+A proxy also has its own IP address. which is visible online, instead of yours.
 Be mindful that websites can still monitor your traffic through cookies.

 Proxy servers: privacy and security

 Proxy servers cover different functions related to privacy and security.
-It can even act as a firewall, filtering the “bad stuff” out there (such as malware), or helping to conceal your identity or location.
+They can even act as a firewall, filtering the “bad stuff” out there (such as malware), or help conceal your identity or location.

 It is worth noting that as long as you connect to a secure website (you can recognize this if you see HTTPS:// in the URL), your traffic is encrypted and safe, and proxy servers (from either end, yours or the website’s) can’t access it.
 On the other hand, if you connect via HTTP (in other words, to a relatively insecure website), the proxy server can see and alter the traffic.
 Luckily, most websites use HTTPS and your browser will probably warn you if you end up on a website that uses HTTP.